TodorovaTeodora/UserCard/README.md

 # UserCard
-UserCard design with JS/TS using decorator.
+Responsive UserCard with JS/TS using decorator.